To catch a fish

 I was beginning to wish we’d never seen the fish.

 I am not much of a fisherman.
 In theory, I appreciate the practice.
-In fact, in private dreams, I see myself with sun-bleached hair, a weathered face, and a week’s worth of scruff as I point my boat out into the bay in search of the day’s catch.
-In reality, you’ll find me at the counter at Fresh Market with eye on the freshness of whatever is on ice that day.
+I understand and praise the Method feeder fishing tips you can find to lure in the things.
+In fact, in private dreams, I see myself with sun-bleached hair, a weathered face, and a week’s worth of scruff as I point my boat out into the bay in search of the day’s catch!
+In reality, you’ll find me at the counter at Fresh Market with an eye on the freshness of whatever is on ice that day.
+I’ve spent so long searching for fishing tips online to try and improve my fisherman skills, but I’m no good.
+I’m not a born fisherman….although I do still love a relaxing day out on a boat!

 The failure on my part to become a fisherman by this time in my life is no one’s fault but my own.
 I come from a long line of folks who spent countless mornings on the lake in search of bass, crappie, and catfish.
 They even went on a few chartered fishing trips (Read More about these here) which they enjoyed so much; lounging around in the sun on beautiful ships, doing nothing but their favourite hobby.
 They took me along to the local events as much as I wanted.
 For whatever reason, I tended more toward the midnight fireside guitars than the daybreak fishing trips.
 This was fine up until the point my son asked me to teach him to fish.